Invoiced/api/source/includes/_estimates.md

-# Credit Notes
+# Estimates

-A credit note represents a balance you owe to a [Customer](#customer-object).
-Like invoices, each credit note has a collection of line items that detail the products or services that are being credited to the customer.
-You can think of credit notes as negative invoices, however, all of the amounts should be positive.
+An estimate provides a quote to a [Customer](#customer-object).
+Like invoices, each estimate has a collection of line items that detail the products or services.
+Estimates, unlike invoices, do not have a balance owed until converted to an invoice.

-Credit notes must be issued against an existing invoice.
-The credit note will be applied to the balance on the invoice first.
-Any remaining balance should be credited to the customer.

-Credit notes with a balance can be marked as paid by issuing a credit for the credit note using [Transactions](#transaction-object).
-Once the sum of all transactions for a credit note is greater than or equal to the total then the credit note will be considered paid in full.

-## Credit Note Object
+## Estimate Object

 ### Attributes